 Sebastian then quit his job and entered the Stockholm School of Economics, together with Niklas and Victor Jacobsson.
 He presented the idea and the trio figured they could try it out for a couple of months and make a business out of it.

 They presented the idea of Klarna at an innovator’s pitch, and received overwhelmingly bad feedback, stating that the idea “is never going to work”.
 Luckily enough, at a network event, they came across Jane Walerud, one of Sweden’s most successful angel investors.

-Three weeks later, she handed the guys 60,000€ in seed funding (for a 10% stake) and 5 software developers in exchange for another 37% of the company.
+Three weeks later, she handed the guys 60,000€ in seed funding (for a 10 percent stake) and 5 software developers in exchange for another 37 percent of the company.
 Six months later and only half of their 60k funding down, the company was already being profitable.